LeoGytis/acterio/README.md

 ## Introduction
-Acterio Homework is projec.
-It includes API fetching, editing and deleting from DummyJSON.
+Acterio project is about API fetching, editing and deleting from DummyJSON.
 Have used Nex.js framework for dynamic routing.
+TypeScript helped me ensure that I'm passing the correct type of props to React components.
-Tailwind helped me effortlessly to style pages and its components.
+Tailwind empowered me effortlessly style pages and its components.

 ## Getting Started